 - Stress management

 If you have balance problems, you can benefit significantly from chair yoga.
-Below is a great stretch for your back and spine that also stimulates your intestines.
+Below is an excellent stretch for your back and spine that also stimulates your intestines.

 - Sit in a chair with your back straight.

 - Slowly lean forward as far as you can while keeping your back straight, bringing your torso to your thighs.